 IPL is excited to be stepping into the world of VR at an early stage.
 It will certainly allow us to improve our agility, efficiency and turnaround times.
 “It is true, we are still at relatively early stages but it’s an exciting and important time to be engaging and developing the virtual world,” concludes Odendaal.
 This technology is certainly beneficial in the packaging industry and is likely to become the new norm in the future.

-IPL Packaging is a global luxury packaging supplier with offices in the USA, Europe and Africa.
-We have manufacturing operations in Asia and we are able to create bespoke, tailored and exclusive packaging solutions for any premium brand or product.
-We handle the entire process, from conceptualisation and design to production and delivery.
+IPL Packaging is a global luxury packaging supplier with offices in the USA, Europe, Mexico, Asia and Africa.
+Approved manufacturing is available in several Asian countries, as well as sites in Eastern Europe.
+We create bespoke, tailored and exclusive packaging for any premium or luxury brand and manage the entire process, from conceptualisation and design to production and delivery.

-For more information on packaging solutions or to get an insight into our latest packaging launches, follow us on Facebook, YouTube or Pinterest.
-Keep an eye on our News section for insightful articles and innovative ideas around packaging materials, product development and premium branding.
+For more information on packaging solutions or to get an insight into our latest packaging trends, follow us on LinkedIn, Facebook, YouTube or Pinterest.
+Keep an eye on our News section for insightful articles and innovative ideas around packaging materials, product development and design.

 February 1, 2021

 Hidden elements that make a difference to packaging quality – Part 1

 April 29, 2021

 August 25, 2022